 Apprentice Training New Zealand (ATNZ) is excited to announce applications are now open for their highly coveted Apprentice of the Year Award.

 ATNZ General Manager Susanne Martin said the award is open to all apprentices in their second year or more of training who have signed a current training agreement with ATNZ and recognises the skills and talent of an exceptional all-rounder.
-This is the third year of the awards for ATNZ, a not-for-profit group training organisation that employs more than 340 engineering apprentices and places them with host companies around New Zealand.

 “This award celebrates an ATNZ apprentice who is not only a high performer thriving in their apprenticeship, but also has an outstanding attitude.
 They are proactive in their work, particularly around health and safety, and show obvious enjoyment in what they do,” Ms Martin said.